Uthaeus/overtime-simpli/README.md

 - Needs to be documented if employee did not log overtime

 ## UI
-- Bootstrap -> formatting
+- x Bootstrap -> formatting

 ## Refactor TODOS
-- Add full name method for users
 - Refactor user association test in post_spec